TimKam/wasp-cloud-course/README.md

 We picked the two methods, because we expect them to be commonly used in real-life scenarios.

 ## Choice of Data Set

-Idea: just to pick something that "feels" medium size among the data sets after sorting them by number non-zero entries: https://sparse.tamu.edu/LPnetlib/lpi_ceria3d
+We selected a medium-sized data set by sorting the available data sets at [https://sparse.tamu.edu/](https://sparse.tamu.edu/) by number of non-zero entries.
+The exact data set we selected is [https://sparse.tamu.edu/PARSEC/Si87H76](https://sparse.tamu.edu/PARSEC/Si87H76).

 ## Setup
 The Docker/Spark setup is taken from [this blog post by Marco Villarreal](https://medium.com/@marcovillarreal_40011/creating-a-spark-standalone-cluster-with-docker-and-docker-compose-ba9d743a157f).

 ## Execution
 Build the images with `make`.
 Then spin up the cluster with `docker-compose up -d`.
 Spin up a submit container to run something in the cluster with something like